Dental hygienists play an important role within the dental healthcare team, covering both clinical and health promotion responsibilities

-The BSDHT provides a range of CPD events and conferences.
-Membership also provides access to networking opportunities via regional networks, resources and advice.
+The BSDHT provides a range of CPD events and an annual conference.
+Membership also provides access to networking opportunities via regional group study days and networks, resources and advice.

-It's possible to do further study at Masters level in a subject related to dental hygiene, such as dental public health or dental technology.
-Search postgraduate courses in dental.
+It's possible to do further study at Masters level in a subject related to dental hygiene, such as dental public health.
+Search dental postgraduate courses.

 Job prospects are generally good.
 With an ageing population, for example, oral health and related health problems are a growing issue, meaning that dental health professionals are in demand.